‘Goshen’ WordPress Theme on Github

 Since then, I’ve made a few tweaks, but one thing I hadn’t done all year was post the theme — which I call Goshen — for anyone to use.
 Today I fixed that and pushed the files up to their own repository on Github.
 You can download the files and hack away.
 (In your WordPress install, under /wp-content/themes/, create a folder called Goshen and unzip the files there; then you can activate the theme via the dashboard.)

 I’ll continue to tweak when I have time.
 I can’t say enough about how much WordPress theme hacking has taught me about HTML, CSS, templates and web design.
-If you want to start from scratch, I recommend this excellent tutorial.
+If you want to start from scratch, try some of these resources.
 You’ll discover that WordPress themes have only a few moving parts.
 Mastering them will let you make your site exactly what you want it to be.